+Surveillance monitoring is performed, in addition to compliance monitoring, to assess potential environmental impacts that could result from routine facility operations.
+The BNL Surveillance Monitoring Program involves collecting samples of ambient air, surface water, groundwater, flora, fauna, and precipitation.
 Samples are analyzed for organic, inorganic, and radiological contaminants.
-Additionally, data collected using thermoluminescent dosimeters (devices to measure radiation exposure) strategically positioned on and off site is routinely reviewed under this program.
+Additionally, data collected using thermoluminescent dosimeters (i.e., devices that measure radiation exposure) strategically positioned on and off site is routinely reviewed under this program.
 Control samples (also called background or reference samples) are collected on and off the site to compare Laboratory results to areas that could not have been affected by BNL operations.

 The monitoring programs can be broken down further by the relevant law or requirement (e.g., Clean Air Act) and even further by specific environmental media and type of analysis.
 The results of monitoring and the analysis of the monitoring data are the subject of the remaining chapters of this report.
-Chapter 3 summarizes environmental requirements and compliance data, Chapters 4 through 8 give details on mediaspecific monitoring data and analysis, and Chapter 9 provides supporting information for understanding and validating the data shown in this report.
+Chapter 3 summarizes environmental requirements and compliance data, Chapters 4 through 8 give details on media-specific monitoring data and analysis, and Chapter 9 provides supporting information for understanding and validating the data shown in this report.